A message from Patricia J. Gumport, Vice Provost for Graduate Education

 Stanford has a longstanding legacy as one of the world’s greatest research universities, with excellence in graduate and professional degree programs across all fields of study.
 More than half of Stanford’s enrollment is graduate students, 9,200 in 2016.
 Each of Stanford’s seven Schools seeks to prepare graduate students—in master’s, professional, and doctoral programs – and over 2,200 postdoctoral scholars – to thrive in rewarding careers.

-At the heart of Stanford’s mission is a deep commitment to advance knowledge and understanding within and across disciplines.
-We do this exceptionally well—in the humanities, sciences, engineering, social sciences, arts, and professions—in no small part by helping graduate students develop as colleagues who become highly effective leaders in all sectors: educational institutions, business, government, and nonprofit organizations.
+Our students figure prominently in Stanford’s reputation for academic excellence, intellectual innovation, and entrepreneurial spirit.
+At the heart of Stanford’s mission is a deep commitment to advance knowledge and understanding within and across the disciplines.
+We do this exceptionally well—in the humanities and arts, natural and social sciences, engineering, education, and professional schools—by supporting students to develop as colleagues who will become highly effective leaders contributing in all sectors: education, business, government, and nonprofit.

 Indeed, working with talented students from around the world is a rare privilege accorded our faculty and staff.
 Stanford students work alongside our faculty as intellectual pioneers, forging new paths of understanding and discovery.
 They bring vital curiosity and enthusiasm to their exchanges with colleagues.
 By asking questions, like “What would happen if…?”, students can launch fundamentally new insights and innovative practices.
 They often encourage faculty to explore new ideas and to apply prevailing theories and methods in novel ways.
 We are fortunate that our students bring diverse backgrounds and life experiences which enrich our university community, intellectually, socially, and personally.
 My colleagues and I consistently strive to create a welcoming and inclusive community of open-minded scholars who critically examine ideas and divergent perspectives, as they become even more dedicated and engaged.